booyaa/overflow/databases/oracle/cursors.md

 ## How to use cursors to return a record set

+n.b. if you need something more complicate like a composite record/type you'll need to create code in package.

 ```sql
 -- requirements: you've got access to the data dictionary or gtfo